Codecademy/docs/content/typescript/concepts/narrowing/narrowing.md

 ---
-Title: 'Narrowing'
+Title: "Narrowing"
-Description: 'Narrowing is a TypeScript process that refines a value of multiple types into a single, specific type.'
+Description: "Narrowing is a TypeScript process that refines a value of multiple types into a single, specific type."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Type Narrowing'
+  - "Type Narrowing"
-  - 'Types'
+  - "Types"
-  - 'Union Types'
+  - "Union Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 **Narrowing** is a TypeScript process that refines a value of multiple types into a single, specific type.